 Is ScrumMaster a Full-Time Job?

 Every Scrum team has a ScrumMaster, but is the ScrumMaster a full-time role?
 Not necessarily.
 Some high-performing teams need only minimal coaching from a ScrumMaster.
 In those cases, the ScrumMaster can focus on broader organizational impacts and being a change agent throughout the organization value chain.
 Being a great ScrumMaster requires a significant commitment of time.
 In those rare cases where it's not a full-time commitment, some combination of roles may take place.

 ScrumMaster Combined with Other Roles

 Good ScrumMasters invest time and training in acquiring a valuable, not-so-common set of skills.
 Although a ScrumMaster can fill in on team work, it sets the ScrumMaster up for potential conflicts of interest and is not the best use of such a specialized skills set.
-That's why the best way to fill available capacity for a ScrumMaster is to make the person a ScrumMaster for more than one team.
+A better way to fill available capacity for a ScrumMaster is to make the person a ScrumMaster for more than one team.
+Or, have the ScrumMaster use available capacity to mentor the new ScrumMaster of a different team.
 Don't try to have one person act as a ScrumMaster and a product owner.
-It doesn't work.